 7. Ladysmith's Delight: Transfer Beach and Old Town Bakery

 From Chemainus, continue north towards Nanaimo.
 If time allows, take a few hours to stop at Transfer Beach in Ladysmith for tide pools, an adventure playground and a spray park.
-And don’t pass through the charming town of Ladysmith without stopping at the Old Town Bakery!
-Their cinnamon buns are so delicious and popular that your best bet is to order ahead of time.
+And don’t pass through the charming town of Ladysmith.
+Park anywhere along 1st Avenue to enjoy the sights.

 Nanaimo Attractions: Where Adventure Awaits